Frequently Asked Questions

 Q: What degree will I receive on graduation?

-A: In their freshman year at UCI, all dance students work toward the Bachelor of Arts (B.A.) degree.
-In their sophmore year, students who want more intensive preparation for careers as performers and choreographers can opt for the degree of Bachelor of Fine Arts (B.F.A.) with a specialization in Performance or Choreography.
-Admission to the B.F.A. program in Choreography is by faculty approval only.
-The B.F.A. program in Performance does not require additional faculty approval; students should declare their intention for this specialization during spring quarter of their sophmore year.
+A: In their first year at UCI, all dance students work toward the Bachelor of Arts (B.A.) degree.
+In their sophomore year, students who want more intensive preparation for careers as performers and choreographers can opt for the degree of Bachelor of Fine Arts (B.F.A.) with a specialization in Performance or Choreography.
+Admission to the B.F.A. program in Choreography is by department approval only.
+The B.F.A. program in Performance does not require additional department approval; students should declare their intention for this specialization during spring quarter of their sophomore year.

 Q: What are the degree requirements?